Metrics aren’t everything. But, your contact center KPIs are an important piece of creating a happy team and happy customers.

 Don’t put too much pressure on your agents for this metric, though.
 Sometimes you can’t control the abandonment of an interaction.
-It might be a crazy day, or your metric might shift by mistake or spam interactions.
-If your abandonment rate remains low, between 2 to 5 percent, consider yourself in the clear.
-This level of abandonment really shouldn’t impact your customer satisfaction.
-But, if it hits close to 8 percent, strategize to lower it.
+It might be a crazy day, or your metric might shift by mistake with spam interactions.
+If your abandonment rate remains low, between 2 to 5%, consider yourself in the clear.

 This one is tricky for agents.
-You don’t want to compromise providing every customer with the best service just to be more efficient.
-But, waiting on hold can be a major friction point for your customers.
-No one likes sitting on the phone listening to some crackly elevator music for an hour (or more).
+You don’t want to compromise giving every customer the best service just to be more efficient.
+But, waiting on hold after you’ve already started talking to an agent can be a major friction point for your customers.

 Team and Agent Performance

 Contact centers are notorious for their agent turnover rates.
-In fact, contact center turnover is more than double the average for all occupations in America.
+In fact, contact center turnover is more than double the average for all occupations in the U.S.

 7. Interaction scoring

 Interaction Scoring is more of a method than a KPI, but it still gives your agents a target percentage to aim for.
 It’s incredibly valuable to both you and your agents.
-It assigns a percentage to your agents’ interactions, letting them see one, summed-up grade across a breakdown of categories identifying how they handled the interaction.
+Interaction scoring assigns a percentage to your agents’ interactions, letting them see a summed-up grade on how they handled an interaction.

-Look at individual interactions that agents have with customers, so you can pinpoint exactly where there’s room for improvement and where your team excels.
+Look at individual interactions agents have with customers so you can pinpoint exactly where there’s room for improvement and where your team excels.
 Then, score them based on a system of feedback and questions you develop ahead of time.

 Here’s an example agent scorecard to give you an idea of what criteria to track:

-Record your agent’s phone calls and collect some of their chat records or emails, then review them with an agent scorecard in hand.
+Review agent interactions with an agent scorecard in hand.
 Create a point system and check your criteria: How did they greet the customer?
 How fast did your agent find the details needed to solve the problem?
 What was their tone in doing so?
 Did they stick to protocol when documenting the interaction?
 How did they end the phone call?
-As you create your agent scorecard, ask these questions to narrow your standards.
+As you create your agent scorecard, ask these questions to narrow your standards:

 8. Customer satisfaction

 This metric is mission-critical to your contact center, your customer loyalty, and the ROI you deliver for your company.
-If you want to improve your customer satisfaction, first, you need to measure customer satisfaction.
+If you want to improve your customer satisfaction, first, you need to measure it.
 Sometimes called the Happy Customer KPI, your CSAT score is the first step to happy customers.
-This metric guides you to understand what is and isn’t working in your contact center.
+This metric guides you to understand what is (and isn’t) working in your contact center.

-Outline your goals for CSAT surveys and establish a survey process.
+Outline your goals for CSAT surveys and create a survey process.
 Ask your customers to rate their satisfaction on a linear scale.
-Whether it’s measured 1-3, 1-10, or poor to excellent –– pick the kind of scale you think would best translate for your team.
+Whether it’s measured 1-3, 1-10, or poor to excellent –– pick the scale you think is best for your team.
 Think up an open-ended question as a follow-up, too.